Afghan officials: Taliban take at least 100 people hostage

 - Garbage from Washington state's booming pot industry clogs gutters, sewers and landfills

+According to Mohammad Yusouf Ayubi, the head of the provincial council in Kunduz, the insurgents stopped three busses on the road near Khan Abad district and forced the passengers to come with them.

+Ayubi said he believes the Taliban were looking for government employees or members of the security forces who usually go home for the holidays.

-Abdul Rahman Aqtash, police chief in neighboring Takhar province, says the passengers were fram Badakhshan and Takhar provinces and were traveling to the capital, Kabul.
+Abdul Rahman Aqtash, police chief in neighboring Takhar province, said the passengers were from Badakhshan and Takhar provinces and were traveling to the capital, Kabul.

+“So far, there is no news on the fate of the passengers, but tribal elders and local officials are trying to negotiate with the Taliban,” Ayubi added.

+In his call on Sunday for the truce, Ghani said “the cease-fire should be observed from both sides, and its continuation and duration also depend on the Taliban’s stand.”